gelinlan/Robust-Alignment-of-Multi-Exposed-Images-with-Saturated-Regions/README.md

 # Experimental Results
 The proposed method is evaluated with a variety of synthesized images from benchmark datasets, public datasets s and real images.
 The proposed method are compared with 1) existing non-parametric ordering features using MTB [3], CT [4], LBP [5] and BRIEF [6] methods, while employing the alignment algorithm shown in Section III; 2) the intensity-based IMF; 3) the feature-based method SIFT [7] and the hybird method IMF+SIFT; 4) IMF+BRIEF and IMF+BRIEF+“Hamming” distance (“HD”); 5) IMF+LBP [1].
 6) Learning-based matching methods SuperPoint [8] and LF-Net [9].
 ## Tests on synthesized sequences
 To evaluate the robustness to exposure, the first image is selected as the reference and other images are rotated by 50, and shifted 30 pixels and 10 pixels in y-axis and x-axis respectively.
 Table1-2 are the motion errors on benchmark and public database.
 The average errors of the proposed method is the smallest, which implies the proposed method is suitable for various scene sets alignment and robust to intensity variations.
-Tables 3-6 summarize the motion errors on “Snowman”, “BigTree”, “Pillar” and “Inscription” sequences.
+Tables 3-6 summarize the motion errors on “Snowman”, “BigTree”, “Pillar” and “Inscription” sequences. <br>
 TABLE 1.
 Overall results performed on benchmark database.
 ![](https://github.com/gelinlan/Robust-Alignment-of-Multi-Exposed-Images-with-Saturated-Regions/blob/master/table1.jpg)
 TABLE 2: Overall results performed on 40 Cai’s database